 - Baseline vitals taken and IV is placed.
 Patient will be constantly monitored and vitals taken before, during, and after infusion.

-- After infusion is complete (approx. 21 min.), patient will remain under supervision for 1 hr.
+- After infusion or subcutaneous injections are complete, patient will remain under supervision for 1 hr.

 - Follow-up telemedicine appointment scheduled for 7 days from infusion